 Weather in Glacier Bay

 Glacier Bay National Park’s weather is heavily influenced by its proximity to the sea.
 This results in moderated temperatures that keep things warmer here than most of Alaska.
 It also results in heavy rainfall near the coast that supports a temperate rain forest.
 Of course, as elevations increase into the mountains, temperatures drop rapidly and the heavy rains become heavy snows.

-Average and Record Temperatures at Glacier Bay
+Averages and Records at Glacier Bay

-|Month||Avg High||Avg Low||Record High||Record Low|
+|Month||Avg High||Avg Low||Record High||Record Low||Avg Precip|